microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 A special case of long-running operation that occurs often is a PUT operation to create or replace a resource that involves some additional long-running processing.
 One example is a resource requires physical resources (e.g. servers) to be "provisioned" to make the resource functional.
-In this case, the request may contain an `operation-id` header that the service will use as the ID of the status monitor created for the operation.
+In this case, the request may contain an `Operation-Id` header that the service will use as the ID of the status monitor created for the operation.

 ```text